Miskolc: Sports

 The most popular sport in Miskolc is football.
 The leading club of the city is Diósgyőri VTK (short name: DVTK).
 They have won the Hungarian Cup several times and represented Hungary many times in Europe.
-The capacity of the stadium, DVTK Stadion, is 26,000 (15,000 of which are in use), but it is now in poor condition due to decay, except for the new grandstand.
-The new board plans to build a new 15,000-seater stadium with under-soil heating and fully covered stands.
+The capacity of the stadium, DVTK Stadion, is 14 655 and the stadium has under-soil heating and fully covered stands.

 The other team, Miskolci VSC, plays in the county division.
 Miskolc has got other former first division representatives, namely Miskolci Attila (seven seasons at the highest level), and Perecesi TK (one).